RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

 .. index:: RMS Algorithm, definition

-The Rate Monotonic Scheduling Algorithm (RMS) is important to real-time systems designers because it allows one to sufficiently guarantee that a set of tasks is schedulable.
+The Rate Monotonic Scheduling Algorithm (RMS) is important to real-time systems designers because it allows one to sufficiently guarantee that a set of tasks is schedulable (see :cite:`Liu:1973:Scheduling`, :cite:`Lehoczky:1989:RM`, :cite:`Lui:1990:Ada`, :cite:`Burns:1991:Review`).

 A set of tasks is said to be schedulable if all of the tasks can meet their deadlines.
 RMS provides a set of rules which can be used to perform a guaranteed schedulability analysis for a task set.
 This analysis determines whether a task set is schedulable under worst-case conditions and emphasizes the predictability of the system's behavior.
 It has been proven that: